 On Thursday, the 1-54 Contemporary African Art Fair kicks off its tenth anniversary edition at Somerset House, hosting fifty international exhibitors from twenty countries.
 This year's iteration is accompanied by the 1-54 Forum, a program of lectures, exhibitions, performances, workshops and readings.
-You can also see, the large-scale installation “O Barco/The Boat” by Lisbon artist Grada Kilomba was set up in the courtyard of Somerset House.
+You can also see, the large-scale installation “O Barco/The Boat” by Lisbon artist Grada Kilomba was mounted in the courtyard of Somerset House.

-Cecilia Vicuña at Lehmann Maupin
+Cecilia Vicuna at Lehmann Maupin

 Anthea Hamilton at the Thomas Dane Gallery